9inpachi/notes/dsa/algorithms.md

 <https://youtu.be/SUCNWiJUaKs> - recurrence relation
 <https://youtu.be/A03oI0znAoc> - asymptotic notation

+## In-Place Algorithms

+An in-place algorithm is an algorithm which transforms input using no auxiliary data structure.
+However, a small amount of extra storage space is allowed for auxiliary variables.
+The input is usually overwritten by the output as the algorithm executes.
+An in-place algorithm updates its input sequence only through replacement or swapping of elements.

 ## Linearly Scalable Algorithms

 The solution size grows linearly with the problem.
 If we increase the input size, the longer it takes to execute the program.
 For example, sum of 10^11 with for loop.